shinken-solutions/shinken/doc/source/08_configobjects/service.rst

   This variable is used to define an optional string that is used in the ALT tag of the image specified by the *<icon_image>* argument.
 The ALT tag is used in the :ref:`status <thebasics/cgis#thebasics_cgis_status_cgi>`, :ref:`extended information <thebasics/cgis>` and :ref:`statusmap <thebasics/cgis#thebasics_cgis_statusmap_cgi>` CGIs.

 poller_tag
-  This variable is used to define the poller_tag of checks from this service.
-All of theses checks will be taken by pollers that have this value in their poller_tags parameter.
+  This directive is used to define the poller_tag of this command.
+This parameter may be defined, in order of precedence, on a`command`, a `host` or a `service`.
+If a poller tag is set, only pollers holding the same tag will handle the corresponding action.

-  By default there is no poller_tag, so all untaggued pollers can take it.
+  By default there is no poller_tag, so all untagged pollers can take it.

 reactionner_tag
-  This variable is used to define the reactionner_tag of notifications_commands from this service.
-All of theses notifications will be taken by reactionners that have this value in their reactionner_tags parameter.
+  This directive is used to define the reactionner_tag of this command.
+This parameter may be defined, in order of precedence, on a`command`, a `host` or a `service`.
+If a reactionner tag is set, only reactionners holding the same tag will handle the corresponding action.

-  By default there is no reactionner_tag, so all untaggued reactionners can take it.
+  By default there is no reactionner_tag, so all untagged reactionners can take it.

 duplicate_foreach
-  This is used to generate serveral service with only one service declaration.
+  This is used to generate several service with only one service declaration.
-  Shinken understands this statement as : "Create a service for earch key in the variable".
+  Shinken understands this statement as : "Create a service for each key in the variable".
-  Usually, this statement come with a "$KEY$" string in the service_description (to have a differente name) and in the check_command (you want also a different check)
+  Usually, this statement come with a "$KEY$" string in the service_description (to have a different name) and in the check_command (you want also a different check)
   Moreover, one or several variables can be associated to each key.
 Then, values can be used in the service definition with $VALUE$ or $VALUEn$ macros.

 ::